Sample Crisis Communications Holding Statement

 July 23, 2025 9 AM CDT

-We are aware of an unauthorized access incident that may have exposed customer and employee data within our systems.
-Our priority is the well-being of our employees and the customers who trust us with their information.
+In today's digital world, we are aware of an unauthorized access incident that may have exposed customer and employee data within our systems.
+Our priority is the well-being of our employees and the customers who trust us with their information, and we are committed to supporting affected customers throughout this process.
 We are gathering more information and will share updates by July 24 at 5:00 PM CDT.
 If you have questions, please contact Jane Doe, chief security officer, at jdoe@anycompany.com or (214) 555-5555.
 We remain committed to security and transparency as we address this situation.

 External Holding Statement Example